Questions To Ask Alcohol Rehab Centre

-Although everyone is unique, research shows that evidence-based approaches are most effective.
+The phrase "evidence-based" refers to treatment options backed by scientific research.
+Although each individual is unique, research shows that evidence-based approaches are most effective.

 3. How do you include friends and family members in the treatment?

-- What kind of aftercare do you offer?
+- What kind of aftercare is offered?

-- Do they offer individualized counselling?
+- Do you offer individualized counselling?

 - What is the ratio of clinical staff to patients?

-- Is nutrition part of the program?
+- Is nutrition an essential part of the programme?

 You can ask these questions along with the addiction treatment questions.